Bahnhofstr. 29

 Vilshofen an der Donau

-The way back to Passau follows the same route.
+The route back to Passau follows the same route.

 There, a final walk through the "Bavarian Venice" is worthwhile.
-The attractive old town on the headland between the Danube and the Inn can be reached quickly from the station.
-Therefore: Don't miss Passau!
+The attractive old town on the headland between the Danube and Inn rivers can be reached quickly from the railway station.
+So don't miss Passau!

 Start/Ende